 Designed to help grieving participants process the intense emotional suffering associated with the loss of a loved one.
-Myths and misunderstanding of the grieving process will be discussed.
 Strategies for coping with the normal emotional and physical effects of grief such as loss, anger, emptiness, depression, and exhaustion will help restore your stability and aid in recovery as you start to heal.
 HHCI’s Grief Group is an open group for people of all ages, backgrounds, and denominations, where participants can attend as an individual’s need for support evolves.

 New Canaan Society